Basel, Rotterdam, Stockholm Conventions

 Persistent Organic Pollutants

-UNITAR delivers POPs-related assistance to countries in close cooperation with IOMC Participating Organisations, UNDP and countries, with technical expertise and financial resources dedicated to addressing challenges posed by POPs.
-UNITAR also executes projects (in whole or in part) on behalf of GEF implementing agencies; and co-executes enabling activities at the national level in direct partnership with governments.
-The POPs Programme Area could be viewed in terms of "planning" and "implementation" activities.
+UNITAR delivers POPs-related assistance to countries in close cooperation with IOMC Participating Organisations, and in particular with UNDP, with technical expertise and financial resources dedicated to addressing challenges posed by POPs.

 Development of the Guidelines for updating of National Implementation Plans (NIPs) under the Stockholm Convention taking into account the new POPs added to the Convention

 At its fourth meeting, the Conference of the Parties of the Stockholm Convention agreed to amend the Stockholm Convention to list nine new POPs in Annex A, B, and C of the Convention.
 One of the immediate actions that Parties need to take is to review and update their National Implementation Plans (NIPs) in light of inclusion of these nine new POPs in accordance with paragraph 1 (c) of Article 7 of the Convention.
 The updated NIPs should be transmitted to the COP within two years of the date of the entry into force of the amendments which is August 2012 for the nine new POPs.

 In coordination with UNIDO and the Secretariat of the Stockholm Convention, UNITAR executed key components of the GEF MSP Development of the Guidelines for updating of National Implementation Plans (NIPs) under the Stockholm Convention taking into account the new POPs added to the Convention.
 The guidance developed or updated under this project is available on the Stockholm Convention Secretariat's website.
 For more information, please click here.